Colleges That Accept Transfer Credits with Bad Grades

 STEP #4: IMPROVE YOUR GPA

-STEP #5: SOLICIT LETTERS OF RECOMMENDATION
+STEP #5: REQUEST LETTERS OF RECOMMENDATION

 STEP #7: DETERMINE THE BEST TIME TO TRANSFER